Zehelein/pg-transactional-outbox/lib/README.md

 The `defaultListenerRestartStrategy` checks if the error message is a PostgreSQL error.
-If the PostgreSQL error is about the replication slot being in use, it logs a trace entry and waits for the configured `restartDelaySlotInUse` (default: 10sec) time.
-Otherwise, it logs an error entry and waits for the configured `restartDelay` (default: 250ms).
+If the PostgreSQL error is about the replication slot being in use, it logs a trace entry and waits for the configured `restartDelaySlotInUseInMs` (default: 10sec) time.
+Otherwise, it logs an error entry and waits for the configured `restartDelayInMs` (default: 250ms).

 The `defaultListenerAndSlotRestartStrategy` uses the same logic as the `defaultListenerRestartStrategy`.
 In addition, it checks if a PostgreSQL error is about the replication slot not existing (e.g. after a DB failover).
-Then it tries to create the replication slot with the connection details of the replication user slot and waits for the configured `restartDelay` (default:
+Then it tries to create the replication slot with the connection details of the replication user slot and waits for the configured `restartDelayInMs` (default:
 250ms) to restart the listener.

 ## Polling listener strategies